reynard-testing/reynard/README.md

 ## Example

 Considere a webshop designed as a Microservice Architecture.
-For a checkout endpoint, we want to ensure that failures do not cause a payment for an order that is never shipped.
+In a test environment, we have added the required instrumentation of Reynard.
+For the checkout endpoint, we want to ensure that failures do not cause a payment for an order that is never shipped.
 Using Reynard, we can create the following test suite:

 ```java
 @FiTest